-Course Code: BH-ENG403 Credits:6 Max.
+Course Code: BH-ENG403 Credits: 6 Max.
 Marks: 150 Internal Assessment: 30 Theory : 120 Time: 3 Hours

-- 1. They will learn now science and religion go together. - 2.
-They will able to understand the development of novels as genre. - 3.
-They will be familiarized with the optimism. - 4.
-They will be familiarized with dramatic monologue.
+BH-ENG403.1 They will learn how science and religion go together.

+BH-ENG403.
+2 They will be able to understand the development of novel as genre.

+BH-ENG403.
+3 They will be familiarized with the theme of optimism.

+BH-ENG403.
+4 They will be familiarized with dramatic monologue.

-- 1. The students are required to attempt five questions in all. - 2.
-Question No.1 is compulsory. - 3.
-Attempt one question from each of the 4 Units. - 4.
-All questions carry equal marks.
+1. The students are required to attempt five questions in all.

+- 2. Question No.1 is compulsory.

+- 3. Attempt one question from each of the 4 Units.

+- 4. All questions carry equal marks.

-- 2. Besides question No.1, which is compulsory, a candidate shall attempt 4 questions selecting one question each from the four units, attempting five questions in all. - 3.
+- 1. The paper-setter will set 9 questions in all. - 2.
+Besides question No.1, which is compulsory, a candidate shall attempt 4 questions selecting one question each from the four units, attempting five questions in all. - 3.
 Question No. 1 shall have four short answer type questions evenly spread over all the four units.
 The student shall attempt all the four questions in about 150 words each.

 Unit-I: Jane Austen: Pride and Prejudice

 Unit-II Charlotte Bronte: Jane Eyre

 Unit-III: Charles Dickens: Hard Times

 Unit-IV Alfred Tennyson: 'The Lady of Shalott', 'Ulysses', 'The Defence of

 Lucknow'

-Robert Browning: 'My Last Duchess', 'The Last Ride Together', 'Fra Lippo Lippi'
+- My Last Duchess', 'The Last Ride Together', 'Fra Lippo ppi'